ivanov-slk/ubuntu-wallpaper-changer/README.md

 Some notes on the policies:

-- `uniform` will choose a random file under `path` or its subdirectories; uses cache, so new files (added in the directories during runtime) will be ignored.
+- `uniform` will choose a random file under `path` or its subdirectories; it uses cache, so new files (added in the directories during runtime) will be ignored.
 - `weighted` will traverse the directories, where on each level it will randomly choose a directory, e.g.: if there are two directories under `main`: `dir1` and `dir2`, as the algorithm enters `main` it will select `dir1` with probability 1/3, `dir2` with probability 1/3 and `.` with probability 1/3.
-The last thing is useful if there are both files and subdirectories in the same directory.
+The last thing is useful if there are both files and subdirectories in the same directory (`main` in this case).
   - this can be overriden by configuring the `directory_priorities`.
 E.g., if `dir1` is prioritized with "3" (others default to 1), then `dir1` will be selected with probability 3/5, `dir2` with probability 1/5 and `.` with probability 1/5.
-  - new files will be taken into account as soon as the next wallpaper change.
+  - new files will be eligible for selection as soon as the next wallpaper change.

 ## Run

-Having built the app and set the configuration, just execute the compiled file (preferably with nohup).
+Having built the application and set the configuration, just execute the compiled file (preferably with nohup).
 The application will create a log file (`log.txt`), where the full path to each chosen wallpaper will be stored.